lpapp-muw/DEBI-NN/README.md

+# Special note for EANM 2024 Attendees
+If you saw our presentation **#1505 in the Cutting Edge Science Track - TROP Session: Physics Committee: Radiomics** at EANM 2024, you might have got here to test our solution.
+Please note that this repository does not yet contain the changes we presented at EANM 2024.
+We are very near to finalize our manuscript, and with that, we will also update this repository with the latest DEBI-NN version, including an extensive handbook for future use.
+Until then, reach out to laszlo.papp@meduniwien.ac.at if you have questions.

 # Distance-Encoding Biomorphic-Informational Neural Networks (DEBI-NN)
 This repository contains information about the DEBI-NN concept, implemented by researchers of the Medical University of Vienna (MUV), Vienna, Austria.
 The development is conducted at the Center for Medical Physics and Biomedical Engineering (main developer: Laszlo Papp, PhD, e-mail: laszlo.papp@meduniwien.ac.at), under the umbrella of projects, conducted by the [Applied Quantum Computing (AQC) group](https://mpbmt.meduniwien.ac.at/en/research/quantum-computing/).